37 Metaphors for Lost with Meaning and Examples

 35. Lost in the Whirlpool of Emotions

-Meaning: A whirlpool of emotions represents overwhelming feelings that pull a person in all directions, leaving them feeling lost and disoriented.
+Meaning: A whirlpool of emotions represents overwhelming feelings that pull a person in all directions.

 Examples in Context: